Happy young African American woman passenger smile and using sma

 We can also provide the 3GPP AAA functionality for Wi-Fi Calling, even though we recommend the Enea Access Manager if this is all you want to do.

-Enea Aptilo SMP SIM authentication and OSS/BSS integration
+Enea WiFi SMP SIM authentication with optional OSS BSS integration OL

 Using Existing Mobile Infrastructure